trflynn89/flymake/README.md

 ## Build configuration

-The following command-line options may be specified when running `make` to configure the build:
+The following options may be specified to configure the build:

 | Option        | Accepted Values               | Default Value                 | Description |
 | :--           | :--                           | :--                           | :--         |